 Needless to say, endurance is extremely important for a soccer player.
 However, how do you exactly improve stamina as a soccer player?

-Many people may answer that cardio – such as jogging – is the best way to increase your stamina.
+Many people may say that cardio, such as jogging, is the best way to increase stamina.
 But I and many others would argue that cardio is only a part of speed endurance training for soccer.

-There is a lot more to soccer endurance training than you may be thinking.
-With that, in this post, I am going to teach you the basics of cardio training for soccer at home or in the field.
+There is much more to soccer endurance training than you may think.
+With that, in this post, I am going to teach you the basics of cardio training for soccer at home or on the field.
 I will try to keep this guide as detailed as I can while maintaining simplicity.